refraction-ray/iastu-hpc2-manual/administrators/toolchains/slurm.md

 `scontrol ping` check the status of master and backup node for slurmctld

+### Usage preparation for subway

+*  Use jobname as idetifier, in sbtach use: `#SBATCH --job-name uuid`.
+Job can be canceled by `scancel -n uuid`. check history job `sacct --name=ab345-98iy6-iu7-10299 --format=User,JobID,Jobname%30,partition,state,time,start,end,elapsed,MaxRss,MaxVMSize,nnodes,ncpus,nodelist`.
+* However, by default, `scontrol` can only access that information for about five minutes after the job finishes, after which it is purged from memory.
+Namely, scontrol can be only used for view on info of current running jobs.

 ### misc

 * No conf to randomize node assignment: [post](https://serverfault.com/questions/881099/randomize-slurm-node-allocation), somewhat hard to believe